 What is the Early Years Foundation Stage (EYFS)?

 The Early Years Foundation Stage statutory framework sets standards to enable early years providers to reflect the rich and personalised experience that many parents give their children at home.
 Staff deliver individualised learning and care that enhances the development of the children in their care and gives the children the best possible start in life.
-Every child is supported individually to make progress at their own pace and children who need extra support to fulfil their potential receive special consideration.

 The prime areas of learning are: